isomerpages/nlb-learning/_sustainability/Adults & Seniors/Learning Pathways.md

 ---
 Think of learning pathways as appetizers.
 Get started on your learning journey with curated programmes and content before delving deeper into topics that interest you.

-This quarter, we explore Trees & Plants, a vital element of our environment.
+This quarter, we explore Forests & Plants, a vital element of our environment.

-<h3 id="All About Trees and Plants" class="margin--bottom--lg"><b>All About Trees and Plants</b></h3>
+<h3 id="All About Forests and Plants" class="margin--bottom--lg"><b>All About Forests and Plants</b></h3>
-In All About Trees and Plants, we focus on the roles trees and plants play in the environment, how our actions impact these roles and the consequences.
+In All About Forests and Plants, we focus on the roles forests and plants play in the environment, how our actions impact these roles and the consequences.

 <div class="horizontal-scroll margin--bottom--lg">
   <table class="generic-table">